Queens Park play area consultation

 Queens Park Conservation Management Plan

-- increase marginal planting in the pond and install a dipping platform to create a new observation point over the water and improve the experience of interacting with the wildlife
+Following this, a project to increase marginal planting in the pond and install a dipping platform to create a new observation point over the water and improve the experience of interacting with the wildlife went ahead.

 Photo above: Courtesy Chris Lowe

 Set in a sheltered valley, Queens Park is perfect if you want to take a short stroll and relax.

 There is a wildlife garden planted by a local herbalist and a pond at its centre (see further information below.)

 There is also a grade two listed clock tower, built in 1915 from Redbrick and Portland stone.